 If you’ve written a few lines of script and aren’t afraid of words like “variables”, this guide will get you going quickly with Analytics Edge macros.
 Even if you’ve just played with a few Excel formulas, you might surprise yourself with how much you can do with Analytics Edge macros and how FAST it gets done!

 First of all, Analytics Edge macros are not like Excel VBA macros, and they do not require any “programming”.
-It is all wizard-based and you never actually write any lines of code, but I chose to stick with the Excel term of ‘macro’ since they share a lot of other characteristics.
-The application is designed to keep your focus on your data and to get the job done quickly.
-No one wants to spend all day with a spreadsheet.
+They are all wizard-based and you never actually write any lines of code, but we use the word ‘macro’ since they share a lot of other characteristics.
+The application is designed to keep your focus on your data and to get the job done as quickly as possible.

 Macros Are Made Of Functions